firetix/AgentBookmarksOrganizer/README.md

 Bookmarks Organizer helps in keeping the bookmarks sorted.
 It monitors for newly added or moved bookmarks and auto arranges them in ascending order by title.
 There is a reorder button to manually order the bookmarks in the Bookmarks Bar which can be used initially after installation.

+Only bookmarks in the Bookmarks Bar/Favourites Bar are sorted.
+If you want to have a custom order, those bookmarks can be placed inside the Other Bookmarks/Other Favourites.

 #### Limitations

 - There are max write limits set by the browser so that the sync servers are not abused.
 So only a certain number of move operations can be performed per session in a given interval of time.